 Abolish Reporting is a national campaign calling for a world built on principles of care, not surveillance.
 Anyone who is waiting for a final decision on their application to live in the UK can be required to regularly travel to “sign on” at an Immigration Reporting Centre.
 Every appointment carries the risk of being randomly taken to a detention centre and threatened with deportation.
 Reporting conditions amount to unfair, unjust and unnecessary harassment of migrants, and must be abolished!

-In March 2021, we worked with These Walls Must Fall.
-Over 200 people attended our first online meeting.
-Since then, the campaign has grown to include migrant campaigners across Britain, many with direct experience of the reporting system, and has garnered support from local MPs such as Olivia Blake.
+In March 2021, we launched the Abolish Reporting campaign with These Walls Must Fall.
+Over 200 people joined our first online meeting.
+The decentralised campaign has grown to include people across Britain, many with experience of reporting, and has garnered support from local MPs such as Olivia Blake.
 In July 2021, we gathered outside 6 of the 12 Reporting Centres in Britain and online for the first national day of Abolish Reporting action.